Climbing injuries: Calluses, dry skin

-There are a number of skincare products available for climbers that help to treat calluses, moisturise dry hands and reduce recovery time.
+There are a number of skincare products available for climbers that help to treat calluses, moisturize dry hands, and reduce recovery time.

 Young/adolescent climbers

 "Any finger injury that is sustained by a young adolescent (12–16) should be seen by a physician and have x-rays performed.
 These skeletally immature athletes are very susceptible to developing debilitating joint arthritis later in adulthood."